 I am not a big DIY person.
-However I looked up a recipe on how to make paint for my son.
-Yes I know that I could just go to the sotre and purchase some finger paint however, my son is still in the stage that he likes to put everything he touches in his mouth.
+However, I looked up a recipe on how to make paint for my son.
+Yes, I know that I could just go to the store and purchase some finger paint, however, my son is still in the stage that he likes to put everything he touches in his mouth.
 This recipe is GREAT for the child that still likes to eat what they touch.
-I should also say that even though this recipe for paint is non toxic and that it can be consumed it is NOT meant to eat.
-I use the word edible in the description because if they happen to put it in their mouth then it’s ok.
-To make this BABY friendly all you need is yogurt and food coloring
+I should also say that even though this recipe for paint is non-toxic and that it can be consumed it is NOT meant to eat.
+To make this, even more, BABY friendly all you need is yogurt and food coloring

 This is very easy to make and the ingredients are things that many of us have in our home already.

 - Food coloring